 Ensuring that the student’s individual diabetes management plan is effectively implemented in the school setting and that appropriate measures are in place to enable staff to support the student’s needs as set out in the student’s plan.

 - Ensuring that there is access to training and education

-Communicating with members of the school diabetes team is fundamental so that each party can understand each other’s roles and responsibilities, as well as ensuring that any changes or adjustments to the child’s needs are communicated effectively to school staff, including the designated staff member.
+Communicating with members of the school diabetes team is fundamental so that each party can understand each other’s roles and responsibilities as well as ensuring that any changes or adjustments to the child’s needs are communicated effectively to school staff including the designated staff members.